rss

 About the Author

-Joanne Wallace is the General Manager for Safety Concepts.
-Joanne has worked in the injury management and safety field for the past 10 years where she has developed and implemented safety programs for various businesses ensuring compliance during that time.
+Joanne Wallace is our resident "Safety Guru".
+Joanne has provided advice on safety management for the past 10 years and written hundreds of articles on safety issues and tips.
 Joanne has experience in many industries ranging from manufacturing, food processing, timber milling, retail, office and wholesaling providing her with knowledge and experience managing risk and injuries in these industries.

 Leave a Reply